 His combined honours proved useful, not only did his Business degree help him, but Music too.

-Given his achievements to date, it is hard to imaging Tremaine being intimidated by anything!
+Given his achievements to date, it is hard to imagine Tremaine being intimidated by anything!
 We wish him every continued success.